Finance & Stewardship Committee

 The Finance & Stewardship Committee supports the Meeting through fund raising, accounts management, budgeting, and longer-term planning.
 It attempts to translate into dollars and cents the spirit of the Meeting’s temporal activities and to mobilize the needed funding.

-The committee develops plans for community annual giving and other fund raising, encouragement of bequests and other planned giving, and, with Trustees, a capital campaign as needed.
+The Committee develops plans for annual giving and other fund raising, encouragement of bequests and other planned giving, and, with Trustees, a capital campaign as needed.
 The Committee is also responsible for communicating the financial needs of the Meeting to members and attenders, so that those who are part of the various Meeting communities may provide financial and other material support to the Meeting.

 The Treasurer, Administrative Secretary and Financial Coordinator are ex officio members of this Committee.
 The Clerk of this Committee or a designee is a corresponding member of the BYM Stewardship and Finance Committee.